smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Export tiles and geometry tables
 * sahsuland_empty improvements, install for KG
 * geoDataLoader.xml support in front end
+* Removal of hard coded table names
+* tile maker - add parameter to vasry number of tiles processed at once (default: 10).
+This is used to control memory

 #### 19th to 23rd December